 In February 2016, we initiated an open-label Phase II single arm trial for PNH patients with eculizumab resistance due to C5 polymorphisms, pursuant to a clinical trial protocol approved by the European Union national regulatory authority

-The primary objective of the eculizumab-resistance program is to provide patients who have clinically demonstrated resistance to eculizumab with early access to Coversin as a potentially lifesaving alternative.
+The primary objective of the eculizumab-resistance program is to provide patients who have clinically demonstrated resistance to eculizumab with early access to nomacopan as a potentially lifesaving alternative.
 Results from this patient have demonstrated complete complement inhibition (Elisa CH50 < 8 Eq/ml, lower limit of quantification) and marked LDH reduction to around 1.5 times the upper limit of normal, or ULN.

-This patient has been transferred to the long-term safety and efficacy CONSERVE study, and in aggregate has been treated for more than 28 months of therapy as of June 30, 2018 and has been self-administering Coversin.
+This patient has been transferred to the long-term safety and efficacy CONSERVE study, and in aggregate has been treated for more than 28 months of therapy as of June 30, 2018 and has been self-administering nomacopan.

 In May 2018, we enrolled a second PNH patient with eculizumab resistance due to C5 polymorphisms in an open-label six-month Phase II single arm trial.
-The trial is being conducted at a study site in New York to determine the safety and efficacy of Coversin.
+The trial is being conducted at a study site in New York to determine the safety and efficacy of nomacopan.